lukaszmadrzynski/Website-Update/content/pages/destinations.md

         self:
           textAlign: center
     subtitle: >-
-      Discover the unique charm and natural beauty of Northwest Yunnan, China's premier ecotourism destinations, including Lijiang and Tibetan Shangri-La – places where we actively work alongside local communities on impactful nature conservation and sustainable development projects.
+      Get to know the real Northwest Yunnan in Lijiang and Tibetan Shangri-La, places where our story is intertwined with the local communities, working side-by-side on genuine conservation and building a sustainable home for everyone.
     items:
       - type: FeaturedItem
         title: Jade Dragon Snow Mountain